soundpress/RulesOfNYC/docs/c20/index.rst

 (a) Summary Suspension.

    1. The Chairperson can summarily suspend a License if the Chairperson believes that continued licensure would constitute a direct and substantial threat to public health or safety, pending revocation proceedings.
-Such direct and substantial threats to public health or safety would include but are not limited to:
+Such direct and substantial threats to public health or safety include but are not limited to:

       (A) Any act, as prohibited by these Rules, of driving a TLC licensed vehicle while Impaired by intoxicating liquor (regardless of its alcoholic content), or Drugs;

-      (B) Any act, as prohibited by these Rules, of bribery, fraud, material misrepresentation, theft, threat against a person, harassment, abuse, or use of physical force.
+      (B) Any act, as prohibited by these Rules, of bribery, fraud, material misrepresentation, theft, threat against a person, harassment, abuse, or use of physical force;

       (C) Any act, as prohibited by these Rules, involving the possession of a Weapon in a vehicle licensed under these Rules;

+      (D) A positive result on a drug test or a drug test sample that cannot be tested for Drugs.

    2. Any Licensee whose License is summarily suspended is entitled to a Summary Suspension hearing at the OATH Tribunal as set forth below.